-Acorns is clearly a platform that is geared towards long-term investing.
+Acorns is a platform that is geared toward long-term investing.
 It offers traditional IRA accounts as well as its standard robo-advisor accounts.
-It also offers custodial and checking accounts, but does not have margin trading or taxable investing accounts.
+It also offers custodial and checking accounts but does not have margin trading or taxable investing accounts.

 Robinhood App Review

-Everything is smooth and fast, and really does feel like trading from a video game.
-With that being said it is still one of the most intuitive and easy to use trading apps on the market.
+Everything is smooth and fast and does feel like trading from a video game.
+That said, it is still one of the most intuitive and easy-to-use trading apps on the market.

 Acorns App Review

 The same can be said for Acorns minus the active trading strategies.
-Acorns has a fast and simple to use app that has gained a 4.7 star rating on the iOS App Store.
-While Robinhood zooms out and focuses on the broader markets and trading individual stocks, Acorns zooms in on your own personal financial situation.
-Since much of the investing is done for you by the Acorns platform, the app is mostly to look at a real-time view of your investment progress.
+Acorns has a fast and simple-to-use app with a 4.7-star rating on the iOS App Store.
+While Robinhood zooms out and focuses on the broader markets and trading individual stocks, Acorns zooms in on your financial situation.
+Since much of the investing is done for you by the Acorns platform, the app mostly looks at a real-time view of your investment progress.

 Robinhood vs Acorns?
-As you can see, both investing platforms have the same goal in mind but offer much different ways of getting there.
-If you are looking for a more dynamic trading experience, then Robinhood is likely the choice for you.
+As you can see, both investing platforms have the same goal but offer many different ways of getting there.
+If you are looking for a more dynamic trading experience, Robinhood is likely your choice.

 With Robinhood, you can actively trade individual stocks, options, and cryptos in a traditional brokerage environment.
 Its no-fee trading is extremely attractive to younger investors or those with smaller accounts.
-While the app is simple and clean, it is also designed for riskier trading strategies.
+At the same time, the app is simple and clean but also designed for riskier trading strategies.

-Acorns is definitely the choice for passive investors who want to leave their money in someone else’s hands.
-With the robo-investor service, investors can just designate money to be transferred to Acorns.
+Acorns is the choice for passive investors who want to leave their money in someone else’s hands.
+With the robo-investor service, investors can designate money to be transferred to Acorns.

-The service will then allocate these funds across different ETFs depending on your risk-tolerance.
-Acorns is an excellent choice for investors looking for long-term capital growth with minimal effort.
+Depending on your risk tolerance, the service will allocate these funds across different ETFs.
+As a result, acorns are an excellent choice for investors looking for long-term capital growth with minimal effort.